Improve Your Quality of Life

 Hearing loss facts: Noise exposure

-• Exposure to a lawn mower, for just 15 minutes a day over time, can cause permanent damage to hearing over time
+- Exposure to a lawn mower, for just 15 minutes a day over time, can cause permanent damage to

 How Prevalent is Hearing Loss?